mac-theobio/QMEE/lectures/Contrasts.notes.md

 ## Residuals 147   39.0    0.27
 ```

-But all this really tells us is that there is variation among species (that exceeds expectations based on variation amnong individuals within species).
+But all this really tells us is that there is variation among species (that exceeds expectations based on variation among individuals within species).

 We can look at the summary to get the coefficients